isomerpages/moe-punggolsec/_punggolites/Direct School Admission 2026.md

 <p>The Vision of the school is to develop future-ready Punggolites who are
 active contributors.
 The Mission of the school is to nurture a vibrant community of self-directed and adaptable Punggolites, grounded in values.&nbsp;</p>
-<p>&nbsp;We aim to nurture students into Achievers with Character&nbsp;who
+<p>We aim to nurture students into Achievers with Character&nbsp;who are
-are confident and motivated to&nbsp;excel in both the academic and non-academic domains.</p>
+confident and motivated to&nbsp;excel in both the academic and non-academic domains.</p>
 <p>We welcome students with outstanding talents and who value such an education
 in Punggol Secondary School to apply for our DSA programme.</p>